rufat325/eigroup-first-break-picking/README.md

 ## Attribution

-Datasets provided by Anthropic (eiGroup LLC technical task) and originally compiled by researchers at Natural Resources Canada, Glencore, and Trevali Mining Corporation; see the Mila-IQIA HardPicks benchmark (GEOPHYSICS 2024) for the published version of these data.
+Datasets provided by (eiGroup LLC technical task) and originally compiled by researchers at Natural Resources Canada, Glencore, and Trevali Mining Corporation; see the Mila-IQIA HardPicks benchmark (GEOPHYSICS 2024) for the published version of these data.